andrewhinh/captafied/README.md

 Some examples of requests and questions that the pipeline can handle (with respect to the example table found in the repo and website):

-- Add 10 stars to all the repos that have summaries longer than 10 words and icons with a height larger than 500 pixels.
+- Add 10 stars to all the repos that have summaries longer than 10 words.
   - Of the repos you just added stars to, which ones have the most stars?
 - Which rows have summaries longer than 10 words?
   - Of the rows you just selected, which ones were released in 2020?